wortell/AZSentinel/AzSentinel/docs/New-AzSentinelAlertRule.md

 ```

 ### -Description
-Enter the Description for the Alert rule
+The description of the alert rule.

 ```yaml
 Type: String